 - Week 14 refers to data collected on July 13 – 23: 112 submissions

-This dataset was provided by 112 different submissions spread over two weeks.
+This dataset was provided by 106 different submissions spread over three weeks.
 Participating companies serve 18 different primary industry segments.
 The most common primary industries typically served by respondents include Industrial, Automotive, and Construction.
 Each of these primary industries will have its data highlighted throughout this report.

 At what level is your plant currently operating?

-- Production for Industrial processors has taken a downturn and is now 74% at full operations.
-Another 23 percent are at 50-75% operations.
+- Production for industrial processors have taken a positive turn and are now at 83 percent at full operations, an increase of 9%.
+Another 13 percent are at 50-75% operations.

-- Rubber processors primarily serving the construction industry are operating at high levels, with 89% at full operations.
+- Rubber processors primarily serving the construction industry are operating at high levels, with 91% at full operations, and the other 9% performing between 50% and 75% operations.

 What percent of your customers are shut down?

-For customers that are shut down, there continues to be improvements.
-The last two weeks have shown the highest number of respondents with no customers shut down at 63%.
-We also received no submissions that had more than 50% of customers shut down.
+For customers that are shut down, the positive trend since the beginning of this pulse survey continues.
+The last three weeks have shown the highest number of respondents with no customers shut down at 70 percent.
+We also received no submissions that had more than 50 percent of customers shut down.

-- 89% of companies primarily serving the automotive sector report that 10% or less of their customers are shut down, an increase from two weeks ago.
+- 92% of companies primarily serving the automotive sector report that 10% or less of their customers are shut down, an increase of 3% from two weeks ago.

-- The other 12 percent are reporting 10% of their customers are shut down.
+- The other 20 percent is split between reporting 10% and 20% of their customers being shut down.

 At what level are you currently staffed?

-- Industrial manufacturers are seeing decreased staffing levels, with 83% at full staffed and 17% at 75% staffed.
+- Industrial manufacturers are seeing increased staffing levels, with 88% at full staffed and 8% at 75% staffed.

 Have you received Payroll Protection Funds?